chandruxp/evrythng-js-sdk/README.md

 * jshint
 * jasmine
-* concat (this concatenates the different source files, currently not necessary)
+* concat (this concatenates the different source files)
 * copy (makes a copy of the concatenaded file with no version in the filename)
 * uglify (makes minified copies of both concatenated files)